-We have strong links with the local church.
-The church choirmaster is invited to visit school to recruit KS2 children to join the church choir.
+We have strong links with our local church.
+The church choirmaster is invited to visit school to recruit KS2 children to join the church choir and runs a weekly afterschool choir club for KS2 children.
+The school choir participates in services in church, such as our Carols by Candlelight service.
+These experiences strengthen the links between the school and the wider church community.